-THE STORY OF SOCD
+THE HISTORY OF SOCD

 The establishment of 36th District Court’s Street Outreach Court Detroit is a true example of collaborative effort leading to collaborative impact.
-In March 2011, the Detroit Action Commonwealth, a nonprofit membership organization of homeless persons, visited the Ann Arbor Street Outreach Court to learn about the program.
+In March 2011, the Detroit Action Commonwealth, a nonprofit membership organization of homeless persons ("DAC"), visited the Ann Arbor Street Outreach Court to learn about the program.
 Independently a month later, Street Democracy, a legal services nonprofit, sent attorneys to the same court for the same purpose.
 Judge Elizabeth Hines, presiding judge of Ann Arbor’s court, introduced the two organizations.

 DAC led the organizational effort by obtaining the commitment of the key community and governmental stakeholders and leading organizational meetings, while Street Democracy focused on the legal framework of SOCD, drafting court guidelines, process-mapping, external case management systems, creating a network of pro bono counsel, and program evaluation and improvement.

 In June 2012, after over 13 months of preparation and obtaining approvals, SOCD become the 23rd homeless court in the US.
-To our knowledge, SOCD is the only court that combines criminal and civil pro bono counsel to address legal matters outside of the court’s jurisdiction and tracks the long-term success rate of program participants.